 - Giving consent to medical care or treatment or making medical decisions in general

-- Organizing education
+- Organizing educational needs

 - Managing finances and bank accounts

-The following is a summary of guardianship basics, such as when guardians may be appointed, how guardians are selected, and more.
+The following is a summary of guardianship basics, such as types of guardianships or the appointment of a guardian.

-When Guardians are Appointed
+When Are Guardians Appointed?

 - A spouse

-- Parent(s) or a relative
+- Parent(s) or a family member

 Removal of a Guardian

-How Is a Guardianship Different From Conservatorship?
+How Is a Guardianship Different From a Conservatorship?